Surprised by progressives celebrating Oct. 7? Look at how they have treated Iran

 When Iranian protests burgeoned into a mass movement in 1978, French philosopher Michel Foucault decided to fly from Paris to Tehran.
 He wanted to understand what enabled the insurgents to sweep away the heavily armed regime of Shah Reza Pahlavi and to deprive the “American imperialists” of one of their most powerful vassals.

 In previous years, Foucault had published influential studies developing the thesis that the European Enlightenment’s development of bourgeois discipline had its way paved institutionally in prisons, while a true “dungeon system” was tested in clinics until it had finally subjugated the entire society.
-The Iranian revolution fascinated him, precisely because it was not a revolution based on a Western, eastern, bourgeois, or Bolshevik model, but had instead brought something new into the world.
-He called it “political spirituality”, which he defined as the unity of an anti-imperialist struggle and Shiite martyrdom.
-In short, the critic of bourgeois states and theoretician of anti-colonialism had discovered Islamism.
+Scholar, Karl-Markus Gauß, wrote that “The Iranian revolution fascinated him, precisely because it was not a revolution based on a western, eastern, bourgeois or Bolshevik model, but had instead brought something new into the world.
+He called it ‘political spirituality’ and he meant by this the unity of anti-imperialist struggle and Shiite martyrdom.”
+In short, the critic of the West had discovered Islamism.

 Foucault penned enthusiastic articles about this novel form of revolution in the French press and secured an audience with Ayatollah Khomeini, then residing in exile in Paris.
 However, he appeared unwilling or unable to subject the emerging theocracy of Iran to the same critical scrutiny he applied to bourgeois civil society.
 Even as the Islamists persecuted dissenters through bloody trials and imposed patriarchal control over Iranian women, while institutionalizing antisemitism, Foucault remained silent.
 His ire only surfaced when feminist Iranian exiles in France confronted him for overlooking women’s disenfranchisement.
 He rebuked them, accusing them of reinforcing Western prejudices against Islam and failing to grasp the historical imperative: sacrificing personal concerns for the unique opportunity to liberate the earth from capitalism’s damnation and its European legacy.

-Even today, opposition members from Islamic countries who dare to uphold the universal validity of human rights and condemn religious despotism face vehement backlash from certain left-wing intellectuals in the West.
+Even today, opposition members from Islamic countries who dare to uphold the universal validity of human rights and condemn religious fundamentalism face vehement backlash from certain left-wing intellectuals in the West.
 Rather than embracing their commitment to human rights, these individuals are slandered as imperialist collaborators, perpetuating Islamophobia.
 Former colonial powers, now steeped in anti-colonialist rhetoric, assert authority over residents of former colonies, dictating their behavior in the global decolonization process with unrivaled arrogance and self-righteousness.

 Ali Khamenei.
 Photo by wikipedia